Mobile phones with the best battery life

 Life isn’t predictable, so you won’t always have a few spare hours to fully recharge your phone before you leave the house for the day.

-That’s why we’ve added a quick-charge battery life test to our mobile phone assessments.
+That’s why our mobile phone assessments include a quick-charge battery life test.
 We charge each phone for 15 minutes from flat, and then test how long each lasts when making continuous calls.
-We then repeat this test, but examine how long it musters while browsing the web.
+We then repeat this test but examine how long it lasts while browsing the web.

-As with our standard battery life tests, we find huge differences between phones in this test.
-The best phones give over three hours of call time, or more than two hours of web browsing – which should be enough to see you from A to B before you have a chance to recharge your phone.
+As with our standard battery life tests, we find huge differences between phones.
+The best phones give over three hours of call time, or more than two hours of web browsing – which should be enough to see you from A to B before you have a chance to fully recharge.

 On the other end of the spectrum, one phone offered a frankly laughable 15 minutes of call time or eight minutes of web browsing.

 Our top tips on boosting your phone’s battery